-I have a mate Digby to thank for this tactic- after two season of dismissing his idea I finally surcombed, and yes it does makes a difference.
+I have a mate Digby to thank for this tactic- after two seasons of dismissing his idea of fluorocarbon, I finally surcombed, and yes it does makes a difference.

 In calm weather you are able to spot swirls and turns of both bass and mullet chasing the bait fish, and over an evening fishing session near sunset the light is almost perfect for spotting them.
 In calm weather there is also the clarity of the water that enables the fish to see the lure you are presenting them with, in turbid brackish waters this is not going to be the case.